tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 <u>Weaknesses</u>

 - Smart contracts and their state updates are executed and maintained off-chain in the federated nodes.
-If  federated nodes are compromised no evidence of transactions within eco system exists.
+If  federated nodes are compromised no evidence of Txs within eco system exists.
 - Counterparty is not a Layer 2 scaling solution

 <u>Opportunities for Tari</u>